denoland/deno/std/testing/README.md

 The module exports a `test` function which is the test harness in Deno.
 It accepts either a function (including async functions) or an object which contains a `name` property and a `fn` property.
-When running tests and outputting the results, the name of the past function is used, or if the object is passed, the `name` property is used to identify the test.
+When running tests and outputting the results, the name of the passed function is used, or if the object is passed, the `name` property is used to identify the test.
 If the assertion is false an `AssertionError` will be thrown.